Lone Star Conference: Division championships

-From 1997-2011, and 2020-present, the LSC has been divided into divisions.
-From 1997-2011, the split was north-south.
-Beginning in the 2019-2020 academic year, the LSC was split into three nameless divisions among the non-football sports: West Texas and New Mexico in the western division; South Texas, Central Texas, and DFW in the central division; East Texas, North Texas, Oklahoma, and Arkansas in the eastern division.
-The divisional split wasn't carried over into the 2021-2022 season.
+From 1997 to 2011, and 2020–present, the LSC has been divided into divisions.
+From 1997 to 2011, the split was north–south.
+Beginning in the 2019–2020 academic year, the LSC was split into three nameless divisions among the non-football sports: West Texas and New Mexico in the western division; South Texas, Central Texas, and DFW in the central division; East Texas, North Texas, Oklahoma, and Arkansas in the eastern division.
+The divisional split was temporarily discontinued for the 2021–2022 season; but divisions were reintroduced for basketball for the 2022–23 season under the names East and West.